codecs02-marcher/OpenWrt_OpenVpn_Pimox-RPI4-/README.md

 find a line "auth-user-pass" in the top box add /etc/openvpn/{instance name}.auth after "auth-user-pass"
 example: auth-user-pass /etc/openvpn/JP.auth

+remove this line from above box if you these

+" script-security 2
+  up /etc/openvpn/update-resolv-conf
+  down /etc/openvpn/update-resolv-conf "

  hit "Save" and go back and click at the top on "VPN>>OPENVPN again click on edit to confirm if the changes are saved